President of Kazakhstan: Presidential standard

 The standard of the president of Kazakhstan is similar to the national flag in that it is rectangular in shape with a ratio of 1:2.
-In the centre of the standard is the Emblem of Kazakhstan.
+In the center of the standard is the emblem of Kazakhstan.
 It is bordered on three sides with golden fringe.

 The current presidential standard has been in service as recently as 2012.
-The former standard, which was used from 1995 to 2012, was a light blue rectangle there with a golden circle in which the figure of the young Kazakh leader Sakas riding a snow leopard.
+The former standard, which was used from 1995–2012, was a light blue rectangle there with a golden circle in which the figure of the young Kazakh leader Sakas riding a snow leopard.

-Altyn Qyran Order
+Order of the Golden Eagle

 The Order of the Golden Eagle (Алтын Қыран ордені or Altyn Qyran Order) is the highest civilian award that can be awarded by the president of Kazakhstan.
 Its purpose is to recognize outstanding service to the country by Kazakh and foreign citizens.
-As head of state, the president is de facto Commander special class of the Order of Altyn Kyran.
+As head of state, the president of Kazakhstan receives the special model of the Order of the Golden Eagle, and is thus a commander of that order ex officio.

 President in the Constitution

-Item 5 of Article 42 of the Constitution determines that no one can be elected president more than two terms in a row, before 2022 constitutional amendments it also stated that "The present restriction shall not extend on the First President of the Republic of Kazakhstan."
+Item 5 of Article 42 of the Constitution determines that no one can be elected president more than two terms in a row, but it also states that "The present restriction shall not extend on the First President of the Republic of Kazakhstan."

-Article 46 says that the president's "honor and dignity shall be inviolable" and that their expenses shall be paid by the state.
+Article 46 says that the president's "honor and dignity shall be inviolable" and that his expenses shall be paid by the state.
 Item 4 of the article outlines the special status and authority of the first president, and refers to a special constitutional act for definitions.

-According to this act, the first president possesses total, absolute and termless immunity for all actions they perform while in office, and that they remain a government official until their death.
-They also retains the ability to speak to the people of Kazakhstan, keeps guards, communication, transport, and state support of their activity, and that their official apartment and summer residence became their property with official maintenance.
-They are also provided with medical care, sanatorium, pensions and insurance.
+According to this act, the first president possesses total, absolute and termless immunity for all actions he performs while in office, and that he remains a government official until his death.
+He also retains the ability to speak to the people of Kazakhstan, keeps guards, communication, transport, and state support of his activity, and that his official apartment and summer residence became his property with official maintenance.
+He is also provided with medical care, sanatorium, pensions and insurance.

 On April 26, 2015, Nursultan Nazarbayev was re-elected for his 5th presidential term.
-The official ceremony of the inauguration took place at the Palace of Independence in Astana on April 29.
+The official ceremony of the inauguration took place at the Palace of Independence in Nur-Sultan on April 29.
 At the inauguration ceremony the re-elected president assured the nation that he would continue the 5 institutional reforms that he had offered earlier, which would contribute to the consistent growth and development of the country.

 On January 25, 2017, President Nursultan Nazarbayev laid the groundwork for reforms to the constitution that would redistribute executive powers to the parliament and ministries for the purpose of more open and efficient governance.